Exact Flow Linear Attention: Exact Solution from Continuous-Time Dynamics: Preliminary

-From the fast-weight perspective~\citep{schlag2021linear}, $\mathbf{S}_t$ serves as an associative memory storing transient mappings from keys to values.
-This update can be viewed as performing gradient descent on an unbounded correlation objective:
+From the fast-weight perspective~\citep{schlag2021linear}, \(\mathbf{S}_t\) serves as an associative memory that stores transient mappings from keys to values.
+This additive update can be viewed as gradient descent on the unbounded correlation objective:

-which continually reinforces recent key--value pairs without any forgetting mechanism.
-However, such an objective lacks a criterion for erasing old memories; consequently, the accumulated state grows unbounded, leading to interference over long contexts.
+Since this objective only reinforces new key--value pairs and does not provide an explicit mechanism for erasing old associations, the accumulated memory may grow without bound and suffer from interference over long contexts.

-\paragraph{DeltaNet: A Reconstruction Loss Perspective.} DeltaNet reinterprets this recurrence as online gradient descent on a reconstruction loss objective:
+\textbf{Delta-rule Learning.} Delta-rule linear attention addresses this issue by formulating the memory state as the parameter of an online reconstruction problem:

-Taking a gradient step with learning rate $\beta_t$ yields the update rule:
+Taking one gradient step with learning rate \(\beta_t\) gives:

-This classical \emph{delta rule} treats $\mathbf{S}$ as a learnable associative memory that continually corrects itself toward the mapping $\mathbf{k}_t \mapsto \mathbf{v}_t$.
-The \textit{rank-1} update structure, equivalent to a generalized Householder transformation, facilitates hardware-efficient chunkwise parallelization~\citep{bischof1987wy, yang2024parallelizing}.
+This update corrects the associative memory toward the mapping \(\mathbf{k}_t\mapsto\mathbf{v}_t\).
+Its rank-1 correction structure enables WY-style products of rank-1 transformations, facilitating hardware-efficient chunkwise parallelization~\citep{bischof1987wy, yang2024parallelizing}.